 How do you determine that?

 - A strong warm referral (“this is the best startup I’ve met this year”) is a clear Must Meet.
 But weak warm referrals are almost worse than nothing.
 They create an obligation to meet without a desire to.

 - A great cold outbound email can work well, too, if the metrics and pitch make you lean forward at a keyboard.

 - And a “let’s get together” from a great founder you’ve known for a while is always an automatic meet.
 There are always a bunch of founders you know that if the stars align, you’d definitely want to back.

 You have to take some risks and do some meetings you think there is 0% chance you’d fund.
 But you can’t do too many.
 Or they will entirely crowd out your calendar.

 But all you have to do as a founder is get above 2.5% or so.
 Then I definitely want to meet.
 So maybe don’t do things that decrease your odds, e.g. not meet in person (a phone ‘meeting’ is an automatic < 2.5%), sending a “teaser” deck without data (ditto), creating the sense you just are “taking meetings” but don’t have particular interest in me, etc.

 Second, I then look for reasons not to invest.
-This may sound backwards, but again, there are too many startups.
-There are too few great startups, but unfortunately, too many “merely good” and fairly good and almost good startups 🙁 These are often amazing companies but cannot generate venture returns, unfortunately.
+This may sound backward, but again, there are too many startups.
+There are too few great startups, but unfortunately, too many “merely good” and fairly good and almost good startups. 🙁 These are often amazing companies but cannot generate venture returns, unfortunately.

 - No one great on the team.
 There have to be 2 great folks on the team.